 Promising Math is a two-day event that includes a mixture of plenary presentations, roundtables, and panel presentations, all with an important topic in mind that affects early mathematics teaching and learning in America.

-Registration for Promising Math 2019 opens in June.
+Registration for Promising Math 2019 is now open.
 Registration is $150.

 Focus: Early math learning in family and community contexts

 November 15-16, 2019

 - To build coherence in math education across the birth to 3rd grade span in the United States